jpadilla/pyjwt/README.md

 ### Audience Claim

-> The aud (audience) claim identifies the recipients that the JWT is intended for.
-Each principal intended to process the JWT MUST identify itself with a value in the audience claim.
-If the principal processing the claim does not identify itself with a value in the aud claim when this claim is present, then the JWT MUST be rejected.
-In the general case, the aud value is an array of case-sensitive strings, each containing a StringOrURI value.
-In the special case when the JWT has one audience, the aud value MAY be a single case-sensitive string containing a StringOrURI value.
-The interpretation of audience values is generally application specific.
-Use of this claim is OPTIONAL.
+> The "aud" (audience) claim identifies the recipients that the JWT is
+> intended for.
+Each principal intended to process the JWT MUST
+> identify itself with a value in the audience claim.
+If the principal
+> processing the claim does not identify itself with a value in the
+> "aud" claim when this claim is present, then the JWT MUST be
+> rejected.
+In the general case, the "aud" value is an array of case-
+> sensitive strings, each containing a StringOrURI value.
+In the
+> special case when the JWT has one audience, the "aud" value MAY be a
+> single case-sensitive string containing a StringOrURI value.
+The
+> interpretation of audience values is generally application specific.
+> Use of this claim is OPTIONAL.

 ```python
 import jwt